 Based on a recent global report by the World Health Organization, CBD is not addictive and there is no risk of dependency.
-Because CBD products are made from high-CBD, low-THC hemp, they are also non-habit forming (THC is the active ingredient in marijuana that causes addiction in some people).
+Because CBD products are made from high-CBD, low-THC hemp, they are also non-habit forming (THC is the active ingredient in marijuana that is said to create dependency amongst some people).
 Moreover, CBD does not stimulate the brain’s dopamine-based reward system.

 “Long term side effects include better health, wellness, neurogenesis, reduced anxiety and depression, and lowered chance of developing cancer and other autoimmune disorders.”

 Likewise, aaronthedragon mimicked the sentiment by claiming: